 4.8 Hints for the days before the Oral Examination

-- Leave dictionaries and reference materials at home.
-Leave your cell phone, beeper, PDA, and other electronic devices at home or in the car.
-These items will not be permitted in the testing room, and test staff will not be responsible for their security while you are taking the examination.
-Before the test, you will be asked if you have a cell phone or any other electronic devices, and if you do, they will be placed in a zip lock bag and held by the test proctors until the test has concluded.
-After the test the items will be returned to you.
-You may be disqualified from taking a federal examination in the future if you are found to have any electronic devices on your person while taking a test.
+• Leave dictionaries and reference materials at home.
+Leave your watch or other timepiece, cell phone, electronic key fob, and other electronic devices at home or in the car.
+These personal/ unauthorized items will not be permitted in the testing room, and test staff will not be responsible for their security while you are taking the examination.
+If you have personal/unauthorized items, you will be asked to return these items to your car or leave these items in a zip lock bag to be held by the registration clerk until the test has concluded.
+Test staff are not responsible for the security of personal/unauthorized items while you are taking the exam.

-- Bring only a paper print-out of your Admission Letter, identification documents, keys, and wallet or small purse to the testing site.
-Remember that official photo identification will be required at check-in time, and that only the following will be accepted (current or issued within the last 5 years):
+• Bring only a paper print-out of your Admission Letter and your ID to the testing site.
+Remember that official photo identification will be required at check-in time, and that only the following will be accepted:

 4.9 Procedures for the day of the Oral Examination